The Google enables tools and to call Google/Google Workspace APIs on behalf of a .

 Using Google auth in custom tools

-You can use the pre-built Arcade Google toolkit to quickly build agents and AI apps that interact with Google services like Gmail, Calendar, Drive, and more.
+You can use the pre-built Arcade Google Servers, like Arcade Gmail MCP Server, to quickly build and AI apps that interact with Google services like Gmail, Calendar, Drive, and more.

-If the pre-built tools in the Google toolkit don’t meet your needs, you can author your own custom tools that interact with Google APIs.
+If the pre-built tools in the Google Servers don’t meet your needs, you can author your own custom tools that interact with Google APIs.

 Use the Google()

-auth class to specify that a tool requires authorization with Google.
+auth class to specify that a requires authorization with Google.
 The context.authorization.token

-field will be automatically populated with the user’s Google token:
+field will be automatically populated with the ’s Google token:

 from typing import Annotated